 4 Ways Laparoscopic Surgery Can Help With Infertility

 There are several ways that doctors can help with your infertility issues.
-One technique is minimally invasive surgery (i.e. laparoscopy and/or hysteroscopy).
+One technique is minimally invasive surgery (i.e. laparoscopy and/or hysteroscopy) that can be done at an in-house New York fertility surgery center.
 Laparoscopy is a surgical procedure that involves a fiber optic scope that is inserted into small incisions near a patient’s navel.
 Laparoscopy and minimally invasive intervention in general is replacing other more invasive techniques wherever possible.

 This is due to the fact that laparoscopic techniques avoid large incisions, inflammation, and excess scar tissue.